vickyyyyyyy/lyrics-lstm/README.md

 ### Pre-trained models

-One pre-trained model is included per artist using the hyperparameters in the configuration file.
+One pre-trained model and vocabulary dictionary is included per artist using the hyperparameters in the configuration file.

 ## Possible improvements